ajustinjames/ajustinjames.com/README.md

+# ajustinjames.com

+Welcome to the repo for my personal website.
+This is a simple one page site built in React with Tailwind CSS.
+It is deployed with [Cloudflare Pages](https://developers.cloudflare.com/pages/framework-guides/deploy-a-react-application/).
+It hooks into this repo for rapid deployment.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).